kyr0/port-vhoster/README.md

 This project also shows the power of node.js by being implemented in less than 100 lines of code.

+PERFORMANCE NOTICE:
+This code has NOT been tested in production / high load environments.
+So be warned and test on your own before using it in production.
+Feedback welcome!
+(It SHOULD be NOT LESS faster than the http-proxy module implementation for routing.)

 ## Prerequisites

 Make sure: